Sometimes I am asked —

 But that’s going to require a lot of work from both of you.

-AND there’s the consideration of whether or not you WANT to, and are willing to put in the EFFORT in order to do so.
+AND there’s the consideration of whether or not you WANT to, and are willing to put in the EFFORT to do so.

 Update: I recently discovered the Sustainable Marriage Quiz which contains 10 questions to help rank the sustainability of a relationship.